2015 Oxnard train derailment: Accident

 The train was led by a Hyundai Rotem cab/coach car #645 (a nonpowered coach car with a compartment from which the engineer can control the train), followed by Bombardier BiLevel coach car #206, Hyundai Rotem coach cars 211 and 263, and EMD F59PH diesel-electric locomotive #870 at the rear.
 It was occupied by three crew members (an engineer, a student engineer, and a conductor) and 51 passengers.
-The train was traveling from East Ventura to Los Angeles and was accelerating after leaving the Oxnard station 2 miles away from the crash site.
+The train was traveling from East Ventura to Los Angeles.
+It was accelerating after leaving the Oxnard station 2 miles away from the crash site.
 Passenger trains are permitted to travel at up to 79 mph on the section of track where the crash occurred.
 Before the accident, the train was traveling at 64 mph when the emergency brakes were applied and had slowed to 56 mph when it hit the truck.